ryankumar1011/SDL-Game/README.md

 ![game_manual](https://github.com/ryankumar1011/SDL-Game/assets/65263492/1bad5add-06be-4459-8d54-90b6d69d8929)

-In the case my drawings are worse than I think they are, it goes something like this:
+The game consists of two avatars controlled by each player, and they fight each other by throwing weapons called kunais.
+The rules of the game are as follows:
 * Getting hit by a kunai decreases a player’s health by 1
-* Hitting an apple with a kunai gives a Player three additional kunai
+* Hitting an apple with a kunai gives a player three additional kunais
-* Throwing a kunai loses the player a kunai (duh..)
+* Throwing a kunai decreases a player's count by 1
 * A player loses the game when they have no health left

 Apples are harmless objects that randomly fall somewhere in the middle of the screen.
 The counters for kunai and health left are shown at the top corners of the screen, as seen below.

 <img width="999" alt="Screenshot 2024-03-15 at 6 33 38 AM" src="https://github.com/ryankumar1011/SDL-Game/assets/65263492/19f1fed7-34b5-4b5c-a97d-2cf7bd294924">

-I’ve also implemented a shield a player can use to block a kunai (why…?).
+I’ve also implemented a shield a player can use to block a kunai.

 # Animations and visual effects
-I’ve spent too long making this 2 second animation for it to not have its own section (again....why???)
+Here's the animation for the kunai throw I made.

 https://github.com/ryankumar1011/SDL-Game/assets/65263492/01fdc510-faf0-4bbb-acfa-6cd3907c632f